spdk/spdk/doc/bdev.md

 take effect.
 The value 0 may be specified to disable the corresponding rate limit.
 Users can run this command with `-h` or `--help` for more information.

+## Histograms {#rpc_bdev_histogram}

+The `enable_bdev_histogram` RPC command allows to enable or disable gathering latency data for specified bdev.
+Histogram can be downloaded by the user by calling `get_bdev_histogram` and parsed using scripts/histogram.py script.

+Example command

+`rpc.py enable_bdev_histogram Nvme0n1 --enable`

+The command will enable gathering data for histogram on Nvme0n1 device.

+`rpc.py get_bdev_histogram Nvme0n1 | histogram.py`

+The command will download gathered histogram data.
+The script will parse the data and show table containing IO count for latency ranges.

+`rpc.py enable_bdev_histogram Nvme0n1 --disable`

+The command will disable histogram on Nvme0n1 device.

 ## delete_bdev {#bdev_ug_delete_bdev}

 To remove previously created bdev user can use `delete_bdev` RPC command.